Local hospitals remain vigilant as coronavirus cases increase

-COCHISE COUNTY — Local hospitals in Benson, Bisbee and Sierra Vista are still reporting low numbers for COVID-19 cases and deaths as numb ears increase in the state, but that is not stopping medical providers from being prepared.
+COCHISE COUNTY — Local hospitals in Benson, Bisbee and Sierra Vista are still reporting relatively low totals for COVID-19 cases and deaths as numbers increase in the state, but that is not stopping medical providers from being prepared.

 The Arizona Department of Health Services reported 29 hospitalizations within Cochise county Tuesday, making up less than 1% of total hospitalizations in the state.